Limonium Sinuatum: Uses, Care & Cultivation

 Is Limonium sinuatum poisonous?

 Humans cannot be poisoned by sea lavender, and there has been no report of toxic effects.
-The filler flower is considered safe for dogs, cats, and horses.
+The filler flower is also considered safe for dogs, cats, and horses.

 Pollinators such as bees and butterflies are attracted to the brightly colored clouds of flowers.